ahmed4sy/TIA-softwere/README.md

 ## Training:

 ## ICR:
 Each image you have processed has a folder with the same name in the `Extracting` folder that contains all the extracted data.
 There is an `ICR.txt` file with it.
-Correct the words in it using the `imgs` folder.\n
+Correct the words in it using the `imgs` folder.<br />
-After correcting all the letters, write them on the command line:
+After correcting all the letters, write this on the command line:
 ```shell
 ./ICR.sh [name-image]
 ```